AndBobsYourUncle/amandanickadventures/README.md

 4. Install docker-compose on the server: https://docs.docker.com/compose/install/#install-compose
 5. Git clone this repository on the server.
 6. Run `rails secret` and note down the key.
 If you'd like more security for the image server, do this twice and save both keys.
 7. Edit your bash profile to add all necessary enviroment variables.
-Run `sudo nano /etc/profile` and add this following lines:
+Run `sudo nano /etc/profile` and add the following lines to the end:
 ```
 export FB_PHOTO_SITE_SECRET_KEY_BASE=[KEY FROM STEP 6 ABOVE]
 export FB_PHOTO_SITE_HOSTNAME=[YOUR DOMAIN NAME]